 • verify the operation’s contact information; and

-b. verify the information on the operation’s controlling person form (residential child care operations only); and this requirement was expanded and moved to 4150 and 4153.3. • review the operation’s compliance history, including concerns or patterns, with the person in charge.
+this requirement was expanded and moved to 4150 and 4153.3. • review the operation’s compliance history, including concerns or patterns, with the person in charge.

 4171 Discussing the Results of an Inspection